About the college

 Accommodation and meals

 Most of the college's graduate accommodation is within the college site or very close by.
-The main graduate building on site is Margery Fry House and the college also has the newly-refurbished Barbara Craig House on Little Clarendon Street, two minutes away from the main college site, which is made up of flats for two or three graduates.
-The college also has a graduate house within 10 minutes’ walking distance on Woodstock Road and has the use of a number of houses on Woodstock Road, immediately opposite the main entrance to the college for graduate accommodation.
+The main graduate building on site is Margery Fry House.
+The college also has a graduate house within 10 minutes’ walking distance on Woodstock Road and has the use of a number of houses in St Giles Terrace and a number of rooms in Wellington Square for graduate accommodation, all immediately opposite an entrance to the college.

-The college is able to accommodate around half of its graduate students in their first year and rooms are allocated on a first-come, first-served basis with a waiting list normally operating for later applications.
+The college can accommodate more than half of its graduate students in their first year and rooms are allocated on a first- come, first-served basis with a waiting list normally operating for later applications.
 Accommodation after the first year is subject to availability.

 Somerville has single rooms only with shared facilities.
 We also have a small number of rooms which can be adapted for those with a wide range of disabilities.
 The college has a nursery onsite available to student and staff members with young children.